Aleksandra Krunić: Personal life

-Tennis career
+Career

 Junior events

 Krunić picked up a tennis racquet aged seven.
 She began training tennis at the Spartak Moscow club, which spawned numerous tennis stars such as Anna Kournikova, Elena Dementieva, Marat Safin, Anastasia Myskina, Igor Andreev and others.
 Since then Krunić has been coached by Edouard Safonov.
 In 2006, Krunić reached the semifinals of junior Kremlin Cup, losing to Dalia Zafirova.
 The following year, she won junior events in Podgorica, Livorno and Maia.
 In 2008, Krunić reached the quarterfinals of European Junior Championships in Moscow and won the junior event in Budapest.
-She also played at the junior event in Kramfors, however, withdrew from the final match against Croatian Silvia Njirić due to injury by a score of 6–3, 6–1 for Njirić.
+She also played at the junior event in Kramfors, however, withdrew from the final match against Croatian Silvia Njirić due to injury by a score of 6–3, 3–1 for Njirić.

 In 2009, she played the second round of Australian Open in girls' singles and the final of girls' doubles event, partnering with Sandra Zaniewska.
 The two lost to Christina McHale and Ajla Tomljanović in the super-tiebreaker.
 She reached the second round of both girls' singles and doubles at the French Open, and lost in the first round of girls' singles at Wimbledon.
 Krunić also partnered with Tamara Čurović at the girls' doubles, however they lost in the first round to Tímea Babos and Ajla Tomljanović.
 In April 2009, she reached her highest junior ranking when she was ranked world No. 17.

 Although she had decided not to play juniors anymore, Krunić took part in the European Championships organized by both ITF and Tennis Europe, along with Bojana Jovanovski and Doroteja Erić in the team of Serbia.